 Kathi E.B.
 Ellis

 Kathi is a member of the Lincoln Center and Chicago Directors’ Labs, an associate member of SDC, and has participated in the LaMaMa International Symposium for Directors, Italy.
 Her productions of West Side Story and Jekyll and Hyde received nominations for the South Florida Carbonell Award.
-For LFL, Kathi has directed many productions in the past seven years, including Nancy Gall Clayton's "I'm Weraing My Own Clothes!", Fabric, Flames, and Fervor: Girls of the Triangle, which was part of the official Triangle Centennial events in NYC, March 2011; the world premiere of Robin Rice’s Alice in Black and White, produced in Louisville and NYC; and regional premieres of Catherine Filloux’ Luz and Basil Kreimendahl’s Sidewinders.
+For LFL, Kathi has directed many productions in the past ten years, including the world premiere of "I'm Wearing My Own Clothes!" commissioned from playwright Nancy Gall-Clayton for LFL's 15th anniversary celebration, Fabric, Flames, and Fervor: Girls of the Triangle, which was part of the official Triangle Centennial events in NYC, March 2011; the world premiere of Robin Rice’s Alice in Black and White, produced in Louisville and NYC; and regional premieres of Catherine Filloux’ Luz, Basil Kreimendahl’s Sidewinders. and Cheryl L. Davis' Carefully Taught.
 Locally Kathi has directed for Pandora Productions, The Alley Theater, Juneteenth Legacy Theatre, Pleiades Theatre, Finnigan Productions, and The Bard’s Town Theatre.
-She is co-producer and production director of Josephine SummerStage Shakespearean productions in Frankfort and created www.ShoeStringProductions.net, an informal collective of theatre artists.
+She was co-producer and production director of Josephine SummerStage Shakespearean productions in Frankfort for its six year existence and created www.ShoeStringProductions.net, an informal collective of theatre artists.
 For more information www.theatrekate.net.

 Holly is a freelance artist, photographer, and graphic/web designer who works primarily with musicians and arts organizations, including LFL, Shakespeare Behind Bars, Kentucky Shakespeare, Derby Dinner Playhouse and Jane Rose (Nashville, TN).
 As a Company Member of LFL, Holly serves on the Communications Committee and participates in the research and devising of original works.
 LFL credits include Crossing Mountains (2017 Scenic Designer), Legacy of Light (Set & Props Co-Designer), Prevailing Winds (Projections Design/Research Co-Director) Sidewinders (Scenic Artist) and Molly in the staged reading of Molly Driven.